 - Unseen Academicals

-Like many others, I started my journey through the Discworld with the actual first Discworld book, The Color of Magic, starring the rather unfortunate wizard Rincewind.
+Like many others, I started my journey through the Discworld with the actual first Discworld book, The Colour of Magic, starring the rather unfortunate wizard Rincewind.

 The earlier books in the series are generally considered to be weaker than the later ones by Discworld fans.
 But they are still very charming and fun and, of course, still a good introduction to the Discworld.